yonasuriv/yonasuriv/README.md

-I'm a Full Stack Developer currently working on the Web 3.0 with a passion for Cybersecurity and Artificial Intelligence.
+I'm a Full Stack Developer currently working on the Web 3.0 with a penchant for Cybersecurity and Artificial Intelligence.

 Inspired by curiosity, that is what drives me.
 I am extremely passionate about technology and its correct use to improve the society.
 Always eager to learn, grow as a professional and as a person while doing my best to contribute to the world and to my colleagues.